-Medicaid will not repair or replace equipment, within the seven year period, if during the review request, it is determined that the need for repair or replacement is patient neglect.
-Patient neglect such as loss of equipment, selling/loaning of equipment, equipment stolen because left outdoors, damage due to weather, or use outside of the home will not be covered.
+Medicaid will not repair or replace equipment within the seven-year period, if during the review request, it is determined that the need for repair or replacement is patient neglect.
+Patient neglect such as loss of equipment, selling/loaning of equipment, equipment stolen or damaged due to weather because it was left out of doors, will not be covered.
 Face-To-Face Examination Criteria